Creamy Curried Butternut Squash Lentil Soup2014-11-26

 - 1 medium yellow onion, diced

-- 1" piece of ginger, peeled and chopped
+- 1-inch piece of ginger, peeled and chopped

-- 4 cups vegetable broth (about 1 carton)
+- 4 cups of vegetable broth (about 1 carton)

-- (optional: add 1 tsp turmeric and 1/2 tsp black pepper, for extra anti-inflammatory benefits)
+- (optional: add 1 teaspoon of turmeric and 1/2 teaspoon of black pepper, for extra anti-inflammatory benefits)

 In a large soup pot, or dutch oven, heat oil over medium heat.
 Add mustard seeds, cumin seeds, and red chili flakes.
 Heat until mustard seeds begin to pop, about 1-2 minutes.
 Do not let cumin seeds burn.

 Add onion, garlic, and ginger.
-Cook over medium-low heat with lid on for 2-3 minutes until onion begins to soften.
+Cook over medium-low heat with the lid on for 2-3 minutes until onion begins to soften.
 Add cubed squash and red lentils and stir to coat.
 Add broth and bring to a gentle simmer.
-Cover pot and cook over medium low heat for 15-20 minutes until squash is very soft and mashable.
+Cover pot and cook over medium-low heat for 15-20 minutes until squash is very soft and mashable.